-On Day 1, there are five panels and presentations, just one at a time, each one a gem, each designed to give you a peek behind the publishing curtain.
+On Day 1 and 2, there are six panels and presentations, just one at a time, each one a gem, each designed to give you a peek behind the publishing curtain.
 You’ll hear from agents and writers, all offering their insight into the process of getting a book out to the world.
-The day is capped off with a happy hour, with free food and drinks for everyone.
+Friday is capped off by a virtual Write-In just for Conference goers.

-If you have a book that you’re ready to present to agents, you may apply for a Pitching Roundtable.
+If you have a book that you’re ready to present to agents, you may apply for a Pitching Roundtables.

-If you wish to participate in a pitching roundtable, then you must apply by sending a query letter, 10 pages of a manuscript, and answering some questions.
+If you wish to participate in a Pitching Roundtables then you must apply by sending a query letter, 10 pages of a manuscript, and answering some questions.
 You will be notified within 30 days of applying if you are accepted or not for the table.
 If you are accepted, then we will ask for payment within 48 hours of acceptance.
 If you are not accepted, then you may choose to attend the Panels and Presentations only.

 It’s a fair question.

 Put simply, we don’t want to take your money if you’re not quite ready to hook an agent.
 We are looking for writers who have a query and pages that are good enough to make an agent honestly say, “Yes, I’d like to see that book.
 Yes, I might be interested in representing you.”
 It’s also important that your novel is finished or that your nonfiction book proposal is mostly done.

-If you’re not chosen for the Pitching Roundtable, you will still gain valuable insight into the publishing process during the Panels and Presentations.
+If you’re not chosen for the Pitching Roundtables, you will still gain valuable insight into the publishing process during the Panels and Presentations.